-The storyline depicts a series of system failures, and bias on the part of some of the fictional hospital's staff in not expediting critical care to the woman.
+The storyline depicts a series of systemic failures, compounded by bias on the part of some of the fictional hospital's staff, that led to a negligent delay in critical care.
 In the episode, both the husband (portrayed by Kamal Bolden) and the eponymous resident (Dr. Devon Pravesh, played by Manish Dayal) repeatedly ask and plead that emergency steps, including a CT scan, be taken to save the life of the wife (played by Vanissa Antoine) as her condition steadily worsens.
 When she's finally taken into surgery, hours after her husband first notices blood in her catheter—from a torn bladder—it's too late.

-"The network [at first] took the position that they didn't want anyone to be at fault in the story," Jones said.
+"[At first] they didn't want anyone to be at fault in the story," Jones said.
 "They wanted it to be a systemic error."